galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_cell-cycle/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
 > > 1.
-Since we know which genes are expressed in the S and G2/M phases, we can classify cells that are expressing these genes into the S and G2/M phases.
-> > Cells that aren't expressing the S or G2/M genes must be in the other phase of the cell cycle, so we can classify them as in G1 phase.
+Since we know which genes are expressed in the S and G2/M phases, we can classify cells that are expressing these genes into the S and G2/M phases respectively.
+Cells that aren't expressing either the S or G2/M genes must be in the other phase of the cell cycle, so we can classify them as in G1 phase.
 > >
 > {: .solution}
 >